-There is hardly any water on the trail and large sections are exposed.
-But if you want to walk in the wilderness, on landscapes untouched by people, then Löwenfish will satisfy your yearning for the wild.
+There is hardly any water on the trail, and large sections are exposed.
+However, if you want to walk in the wilderness, on landscapes untouched by people, then Löwenfish will satisfy your yearning for the wild.

-A scenic flight can be combined with a longer aerial safari above Sossusvlei as well.
+You can combine a scenic flight with a longer aerial safari above Sossusvlei as well.

 Horse riding trails

 You can cover more ground when riding a horse, although horses aren’t capable of making the dangerous descent into the canyon.